Hydroelectricity in Canada

 According to the International Hydropower Association, Canada is the fourth largest producer of hydroelectricity in the world in 2021 after the United States, Brazil, and China.
-In 2014, Canada consumed the equivalent of 85.7 megatonnes worth of oil of hydroelectricity, 9.8% of worldwide hydroelectric consumption.
-Furthermore, hydroelectricity accounted for 25.7% of Canada's total energy consumption (37.3% of non-oil sources).
-It is the third-most consumed energy in Canada behind oil and natural gas (30.9% and 28.1% of total consumption, respectively).
+In 2019, Canada produced 632.2 TWh of electricity with 60% of energy coming from Hydroelectric and Tidal Energy Sources).

 Some provinces and territories, such as British Columbia, Manitoba, Newfoundland and Labrador, Quebec and Yukon produce over 90% of their electricity from Hydro.
 All of the dams with large reservoirs were completed before 1990, since then most development has been run-of-the-river, both large and small.
 Natural Resources Canada calculates the current installed small hydro capacity is 3,400 MW, with an estimated potential of 15,000 MW.
 A report on the future of hydroelectricity, suggests the remaining 40% potential will remain undeveloped up to 2050, citing a lack of public acceptance.
 The widespread usage of hydroelectricity, including being incorporated into electric utility names such as Toronto Hydro or BC Hydro, has led to "hydro" being used in some parts of Canada to refer to electricity in general, regardless of source.

 As of 2019, Canada had 81 GW of installed hydroelectric capacity, producing about 400 TWh of electricity.

 By region

 British Columbia

 BC Hydro owns and operates the majority of hydroelectric installations in British Columbia.
 A second crown corporation, Columbia Power Corporation and two companies also own large dams in BC, Alcan's Kemano Project and FortisBC.

 90% of BC Hydro's generation is produced by hydroelectric means.
 Natural gas and biomass thermal power round out the generation portfolio.

-Over 80% of BC Hydro's installed in generating capacity is at hydroelectric installations in the Peace and Columbia river basins.
+Over 80% of BC Hydro's installed in generating capacity is at hydroelectric installations in the Peace and Columbia River basins.
 The GM Shrum and Peace Canyon generating stations are on the Peace River produced 29% of BC Hydro's electricity requirements.
 In the Columbia River Basin, Mica and Revelstoke hydroelectric plants together contributed 25%, while Kootenay Canal and Seven Mile generating stations together supplied 10%.

 The remaining 25 hydroelectric generating stations supplied 14% of electricity production.
 BC Hydro also operates thermal power plants.
 The Burrard Thermal Generating Station contributes 7.5% and the remaining 14.5% of the electricity requirement was supplied by purchases and other transactions.

 BC Hydro's last dam was completed in 1984, since then run-of-the-river projects with private partners have been built.
 Power production without reservoirs varies dramatically through the year, so older dams with large reservoirs, retain water and average out capacity.
 As of 2012, there were approximately 40 small hydro sites generating 750 MW.
 By 2014 various companies have built a total of 100 run of the river projects under 50 MW.
 In 2014 they produced 18,000 GWh from 4,500 MW of capacity.